• Skip to primary navigation

 Like every other living creature, dogs also experience stress and anxiety.
 A stressed dog can calm n is through panting; a stressed dog might find it hard to get a good sleep at night.

-Loud sounds such as fireworks and thunderstorms can stress dogs, making them sleepless and causing panting throughout the night.
+Loud sounds such as fireworks and thunderstorms are stressful situations for dogs, making them sleepless and causing panting throughout the night.

 A dog with separation anxiety might find it hard to sleep without the owner and wander around the house and pant at night; dogs suffering from separation anxiety are prone to panting at night.

-Panting helps dogs to relax while in stressful situations.
+Panting helps dogs to relax during a traumatic event.

 Environmental issues